silverbulletmd/silverbullet/website/Space Lua.md

 When your client boots, or if you explicitly run the `System: Reload` command, all these scripts are executed in sequence.

-It is possible to **control load order** of space lua scripts using the special `-- priority: <number>` comment in Space Lua code.
+It is possible to **control load order** of Space Lua scripts using the special `-- priority: <number>` comment in Space Lua code.
 For instance:

 ```space-lua
 -- priority: 10